Country Road (song): Background

+Upon its single release, Record World said "Already a popular song, this is the logical choice for his next hit single.
+Added interest will be generated in that it's a bit different from the album cut."
+Cash Box called it a "gem" and said "Somewhat akin to his 'Fire & Rain' sound, the new release should have little problem streaking into top forty running."
+Billboard called it a "strong rhythm item" with an "exceptional performance."

 Chart history

 The re-recorded Country Road single version was recorded and mixed at Crystal-Sound, December 30, 1970, and released on 7" vinyl in February 1971.
 In 2003, the single version was included on CD for the first time on the compilation album "You’ve Got A Friend: The Best Of James Taylor”.
 "Country Road" reached number 37 on the Billboard pop singles chart and number 9 Easy Listening in early 1971.
 On the Canadian charts, the song was a bigger hit on both the Pop (#19) and Adult Contemporary (#3) charts.